Footwear and diabetes

 Buy your own shoes

-If possible you should go to the shoe shop yourself and not ask somebody else to buy your shoes for you.
+If possible you should go to the shoe shop yourself to have the footwear fitted and not ask somebody else to buy your shoes for you.

 Wear new shoes around the house